Franks: Valentinian and Theodosian dynasties (364-455)

-Fifth century

 Under Theodosius the Great (emperor 379–395), the new magister militum on the Rhine, Stilicho managed to pacify Germania Inferior for a short time.
-However, the prefecture of Gaul was relocated from Trier, near the Franks, to Vienne in what is now southern France, and then further to Arles, closer to Italy.
+However, the prefecture of Gaul was relocated from Trier, near the Franks, to Vienne in what is now southern France, and then still further away to Arles, closer to Italy.
 After the death of Theodosius, Stilicho became more powerful, because Honorius the son of Theodosius was still young.
 In about 401/402 Stilicho moved Rhine forces to assist with the wars against the Goths in other parts of the empire.
-The Rhine was confronted in about 406 with a large force of Alans and Vandals from eastern Europe.
-In the Vandal–Frankish war the Franks attempted to block them from passing into Gaul, and they succeeded in killing one of the Alan kings, Respendial.
-In 407, with Gaul and Brittania in chaos and unprotected, another usurper arose there to try to pacify the situation, Constantine III.
+Large numbers of people from Central Europe, including Romans from Pannonia, moved west, crossed the Rhine, and entered Gaul.
+In about 406 a large force of Alans and Vandals from eastern Europe confronted the Rhine and in the ensuing Vandal–Frankish war it was the Franks who attempted to block them from passing into Gaul.
+They succeeded in killing one of the Alan kings, Respendial.
+In 407, with Gaul and Brittania in chaos and unprotected, another Roman usurper arose there to try to pacify the situation, Constantine III.
 Stilicho was killed in 408.
-By about 409 most of these Alans and Vandals had moved to Roman Hispania, but one Alan king remained in Gaul, Goar.
-The Burgundians, who had been living south of the Franks in the Rhine area for more than a century, took control of some of the main Roman cities within the empire, Worms, Speyer, and Strassburg.
+By about 409 most of these Alans and Vandals had moved to Roman Hispania.
 The Franks took control of the area around Trier.
-Constantine III died in 411, and a new usurper Jovinus was proclaimed with Alan and Burgundian support.
+Constantine III died in 411, and a new usurper Jovinus was proclaimed.
 Within a few decades Trier was taken and plundered by the Franks at least three times.
 Northern Gaul was no longer effectively being governed by the Roman empire although Roman military commanders were clearly still present there sometimes.